WalletScrutiny/WalletScrutinyCom/_iphone/com.sixdays.trust.md

 issue:
 icon: com.sixdays.trust.jpg
 bugbounty:
-verdict: wip # wip fewusers nowallet nobtc obfuscated custodial nosource nonverifiable reproducible bounty defunct
+verdict: nosource # wip fewusers nowallet nobtc obfuscated custodial nosource nonverifiable reproducible bounty defunct
-date: 2020-12-22
+date: 2020-12-23
-reviewStale: true
+reviewStale: false
 signer:
 reviewArchive:

-providerTwitter:
+providerTwitter: trustwalletapp
 providerLinkedIn:
-providerFacebook:
+providerFacebook: trustwalletapp
-providerReddit:
+providerReddit: trustapp

 redirect_from:

 ---

+On the App Store they claim:

+> Best digital wallet to securely store private keys on your device

+While this is not an explicit claim of them not having a copy of those keys, it is at least strongly implied.

+On their website they are more specific:

+> **Private & Secure**<br>
+  Only you can access your wallet.
+We don’t collect any personal data.

+but as with [their Android app](/android/com.wallet.crypto.trustapp/) there is no public source of the iPhone app neither.

+Without public code the verdict is: **not verifiable**.